Artemas

 Pretty Mixtape (February 2024)

-The single led to the release of his debut mixtape Pretty in February 2024.
-It arrived to widespread critical attention.
+The single led to the release of his debut mixtape, Pretty in February 2024.
+It received widespread critical attention.
 Artemas was no longer underground.
 He was undeniable.

 The Global Phenomenon: “I Like the Way You Kiss Me” (March 2024)